Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 The Linux *NOOP scheduler* uses an FCFS policy but modifies it to merge adjacent requests.
 Observations show us that time to service reads is uniform while the write service time is not.

 Random access I/O is much faster in NVM devices and is measured in IOPS (Input/Output Operations Per Second) rather than throughput however, _write amplification_#footnote[Writing a small amount of data may require reading, modifying and writing a larger block due to the erase-before-write nature of NAND flash] is a concern.
 Thus, the NOOP scheduler merges adjacent write requests to reduce the number of write operations, improving overall performance and reducing wear on the device.

+== RAID Structure

+RAID (Redundant Array of Independent/Inexpensive Disks) is a data storage technology that combines multiple physical disk drives into a single logical unit to improve performance, reliability, and/or capacity.
+It uses various techniques like striping, mirroring, and parity to achieve these goals.

+=== Improvement of Reliability via Redundancy

+#definition[Mean Time Between Failures][
+  It is the predicted elapsed time between inherent failures of a system during operation.
+It is typically measured in hours and is used to assess the reliability of a system.
+]

+The simplest solution to having a reliable storage system is to introduce redundancy, meaning we store extra information that is usually not needed but can be used to recover lost data in case of a disk failure.

+The simplest but most expensive way to introduce redundancy is mirroring, where a logical drive consists of two physical drives and every write is carried out on both#footnote[The result is called a mirrored volume].
+If one drive fails, the other can continue to operate normally.
+With this approach the MTBF depends on the MTBF of the individual drives and the mean time to repair.

+There are other methods such as:
+- Write one copy first and then copy it to the other drive later (less reliable)
+- Add a solid-state non-volatile cache to temporarily store writes before writing to both drives (improves performance)

+=== Improvement of Performance via Parallelism

+Another goal of RAID is to improve performance by distributing data across multiple disks, allowing for parallel access to data.
+This is typically achieved through striping, where data is divided into blocks and distributed across multiple disks.
+This allows multiple disks to be accessed simultaneously, improving overall throughput and reducing latency.

+=== RAID Levels

+#grid(
+  columns: (1fr, 2fr),
+  gutter: 10pt,
+  figure(
+    image("imgs/RAID-Levels.png"),
+  ),
+  [
+    A RAID level defines the specific configuration and techniques used to achieve redundancy and performance improvements.
+Common RAID levels include:
+    - RAID 0: Striping without redundancy, improves performance but offers no fault tolerance.
+    - RAID 1: Mirroring, provides redundancy by duplicating data on two disks.
+    - RAID 5: Striping with distributed parity, offers a balance between performance and fault tolerance.
+    - RAID 6: Similar to RAID 5 but with double distributed parity, allowing for the failure of two disks.
+    - RAID 10: A combination of mirroring and striping, providing high performance and fault tolerance.
+    The choice of RAID level depends on the specific requirements for performance, capacity, and reliability.
+  ],
+)